chomosuke/term-edit.nvim/README.md

 - Replace: `r` in normal mode

 ## Limitations
-term-edit.nvim assumes there are no \<Tab\> though it might tolerate it.
+- This plugin assumes there are no \<Tab\> though it might tolerate it.
+- This plugin might feed more \<Left\>, \<Right\> and \<BS\> to the shell than necessary.
+This can happen when it is instructed to go somewhere it can't reach or delete something not a part of the command.
+This may make your terminal beep if you have audio bell enabled.